Meeker's

 What should be told is the story of who first found the adder---that would be me---and details surrounding that event.

 The family initially said no, but months later called me and said they were ready to sell the Fardoil.
-As I was back in CA by that time I called Peter and enlisted him to go and get it.
+As I was back in CA I called Peter and enlisted him to go and get it.
 I offered him to be 50/50 partners on the Fardoil.
 He agreed and went and got it.
 We split the cost 50/50.
 He later bought the Fardoil watch and we split the cost of that as well.
+Those are facts that are not disputeable.

-Then something akin to the storyline in Lord of the Rings began to unfold, and the "my precious" concept began to take hold.
-Much like with Gollum and his "my precious" in the Lord of the Rings story, Peter, despite saying he was ready to sell, and that he wanted to sell the Fardoil, could not bear to let it go, or have it leave his hands.
+Then something akin to the storyline in Lord of the Rings began to unfold, and the "my precious" concept, much like with Gollum and his "my precious" in the Lord of the Rings story began to take hold.
+Peter, despite saying he was ready to sell, and that he wanted to sell the Fardoil, could not bear to let it go, or have it leave his hands.

 The disclosure of these details is necessary because provenance / history of ownership of important historical pieces is vital to establishing and enhancing an objects value.
-In addition I want to insure there are no claims of non-disclosure or other problems down the road from a buyer of my 1/2 share or a new partner of a 50% share of my half share.
+In addition I want to insure there are no claims of non-disclosure or other problems down the road from a buyer of my 1/2 share or a new partner in my half share.

-The attempts after the failed auction for Peter and I to settle up on the Fardoil should also be told so that potential parties interested in buying into a 1/2 share are fully informed and can better formulate a plan to finalize / force the sale with Peter.
+The attempts after the failed auction for Peter and I to settle up on the Fardoil should also be told so that potential parties are fully informed and can better formulate a plan to finalize / force the sale with Peter.

 After the failed auction and over the next 10 years Peter offered several proposals to resolve the Fardoil situation between us --- all in writing and documented---but then reneged on following through on every one of them.
-For the record, let's review some of those past proposals:
+For the record, let's review some of Peter Frei's past proposals:

 Peter next demanded we wait, and be patient, as the Fardoil was in his words, "burned" by the French, their claims, and the failed auction.

-In 2019, 5 years after the auction and after numerous requests by us to resolve the situation, Peter said to wait one more year to see if he could sell it from his new website.
+In 2019, 5 years after the auction and after numerous requests by us to resolve the situation, Peter said to wait one more year to see if he could sell the Fardoil from his new website.
 In writing he said that if it did not sell from his website at the end of the 1 year period we would send it to auction again.
 He proposed that in writing and then reneged on that solution with no explanation or excuse.
+He has recently taken down the ad for the Fardoil from his website without any communication or explanation.

 Peter rejected that offer outright saying he would never pay that amount, with no meaningful counter or further discussion.
 That was over 2 years ago, much longer than the 6 months he said would be needed to raise funds to buy us out, once again reneging on a proposal he himself put forward.

 Most recently in Dec of 2024 we suggested listing it for sale on our two websites at a lower price, to give it more exposure and to further enhance its desirability and value.
 To do that we needed to discuss a price beforehand that we could both agree to.
-Peter declined, and instead wrote he alone would decide if he would agree to a lower price AFTER I found a buyer---a stupid and unworkable proposal not worth discussing further, and mentioned here only to illustrate the absurdity.
+Peter declined, and then a short time later wrote he alone would decide if he would agree to a lower price AFTER I found a buyer---a stupid and unworkable proposal not worth discussing further, and mentioned here only to illustrate the absurdity.

-After all of that we have decided to sell our 1/2 share, or take on a new partner for our 1/2 share / half interest in the Fardoil.
-Our hope is that a qualified and interested 3rd party with a new or different approach or plan might be better able to deal with, or negotiate with, Peter better than I. I am going to try to make this simple, reasonable, and enticing with a lot of potential upside for the right interested party.
+After all of that we have decided to sell our 1/2 share, or take on a new partner in our 1/2 share / half interest in the Fardoil, or donate our half share to an interested party with just a few conditions of caveats.
+Our hope is that an interested and qualified 3rd party who has a new or different approach or plan might be better able to deal with, negotiate with, or legally force a sale for the Fardoil with Peter.

-This proposal for a half interest in the Fardoil would be a great deal for the right person or entity who thinks they can negotiate with Peter Frei, or otherwise close the deal or force a sale.
+This proposal for my half interest in the Fardoil would be a great deal for the right person or entity who thinks they can deal with Peter Frei, close the deal, or force a sale.
 Just think, a documented ownership in a rare probably one-of-a-kind and unique piece of calculation history for a fraction of its potential value!

 Click for Pic Click for Pic Click for Pic Click for Pic Click for Pic